zng-ui/zng/TODO/_current.md

         - Hit-test area full shape rectangle.

 * Implement selection toolbar.
-    - Panics if there is a popup::close_delay and you hover one when there is more than one open at a time.
-    - Wrong clip item count in Window hit-clips, item from push_transform that positions the toolbar.

     - Like MS Word "Mini Toolbar" on selection and the text selection toolbar on mobile?
     - Implement `selection_toolbar_fn`.
         - Needs to open when a selection finishes creating (mouse/touch release)